-There a four basic symptoms of a failing wiper blade that you can look for when trying decide if a wiper blade needs replacing.
+There are four basic symptoms of a failing wiper blade to look for when trying decide if a wiper blade needs replacing.

 - Hazing - This is caused by the hardening of the wiper blade rubber.
 As the wiper moves across the windshield, the rubber blade should flex and sweep away rain water, like a squeegee.
 Over time, the rubber in wiper blades will harden and won't flex as easily, especially in colder weather.
 This reduces the effectiveness of the wiper blade, and leaves a water haze on the windshield.

 - Striping - Stripes can be left on the windshield by damaged wiper blades.
 The stripes are caused by pits in the rubber.
 These sections of wiper blade no longer touch the windshield, and leave these areas uncleaned.
 Extreme temperatures, and exposure to snow and excessive dirt and grit can damage the wiper blade rubber in this way.

 - Screeching - I hate noisy wiper blades!
 There is nothing worse than sitting in traffic and having to listen to the intermittent screech of a wiper blade.
 Again, this is caused by the hardening of the rubber blade and the fact that it no longer sits flat on the windshield.